Persian fallow deer: Behaviour and ecology

 The Persian fallow deer is a grazing herbivore, with grass comprising 60% of its diet along with leaves and nuts.
 Persian fallow deer home range sizes vary based on gender and age.
 Older male deer are more territorial than younger males; however, older females stay closer to the site within an average of 0.9 km where they were reintroduced, while younger females migrate an average of 2.3 km away from release site.
+Pregnancy lasts around 230 days, with females continuing to breed until around 15 years of age.
+The maximum lifespan is around 20 years.

 It lives at least until eleven years old in the wild.
 A natural predator of the deer is the grey wolf.
+Spotted hyenas also heavily preyed upon Persian fallow deer during the Late Pleistocene, before their disappearance from the Middle East.

 Threats

-It is thought that the main reason for the rarity of Persian fallow deer is human hunting since the early Neolithic era.
-Interspecific competition with domestic livestock and habitat destruction may have contributed to their population decline, but around 10% of their former range still exists for habitation.
-Hunters may have shot an animal in the 1990s.
-Domestic dogs have killed deer in Israel.
-The main current and past causes of mortality are traffic accidents with especially trains or cars.
-As the native wolf population of Israel has recovered and recolonised areas of the country from the Golan Heights, natural wolf predation has increasingly occurred since the late 2010s, which authorities have tried to discourage.
+It is thought that the main reason for the decline of Persian fallow deer has been human hunting, beginning since the early Neolithic era.
+Interspecific competition with domestic livestock, human encroachment and habitat destruction for agriculture may also have contributed to their lowered numbers, as only around 10% of their former range still exists for habitation.
+Hunters are thought to have shot an animal in the 1990s, and feral packs of dogs have been known to kill deer in Israel.
+The current (and historical) top cause of mortality, as with many deer species worldwide, is collisions with trains or cars—which is also a considerable danger to human drivers, with some people being killed in traffic accidents involving especially large deer.
+As the native wolf population of Israel has recovered and recolonised areas of the country from the Golan Heights, wolf predation of fallow deer has increased steadily since the late 2010s, something authorities have tried to curb somewhat.
+Historically, when their numbers were higher, Anatolian leopards and Syrian brown bears may have been predators of Persian fallow deer.

 Conservation

-Although 1,100 individuals as of 2015 means that the taxon no longer qualifies as 'endangered', the IUCN argues that only wild and mature animals in Israel count (300), and subtracts 50 from this number because it claims they may not be viably mature, and thus is still able to claim less than 250 animals exist, which then makes the taxon eligible for criterium D of the IUCN conservation status standards for 'endangered'.
-This is the opposite of the situation a few years earlier, when the IUCN claimed that because there was a possibility that the Israeli population may have somehow become hybridised with European fallow deer, only the population in Iran should count as 'Persian fallow deer', and was thereby able to claim the species met the requirements for criterium D and could be called 'endangered'.
+Although 1,100 individuals as of 2015 means that the taxon no longer qualifies as 'endangered', the IUCN argues that only wild and mature animals in Israel count (300), and subtracts 50 from this number because it claims they may not be viably mature, and thus is still able to claim less than 250 animals exist, which then makes the taxon eligible for criterion D of the IUCN conservation status standards for 'endangered'.
+This is the opposite of the situation a few years earlier, when the IUCN claimed that because there was a possibility that the Israeli population may have somehow become hybridised with European fallow deer, only the population in Iran should count as 'Persian fallow deer', and was thereby able to claim the species met the requirements for criterion D and could be called 'endangered'.
 Research in 2012 showed there was no signs of admixture or hybridization in any of the deer in Europe, Iran or Israel.
 Numbers are increasing rapidly in all populations.